How Long Do Solar Panels Last?

 Solar panels on a residential roof.

 There’s no question that solar panels are the energy provider of the future.
 While this may be true, they likely won’t single handedly generate the country’s power.
 However, it’s also true that they continue to grow in popularity year after year.
 Even more than that, solar growth is outdoing itself each quarter.
-This means their prevalence will continue to have a big impact.

 In the second quarter of 2022, for example, residential solar panel installations set a growth record for the fifth consecutive time.
 And this is indicative of more than just intertest.
 This is demonstrating that homeowners are convinced.
 Residential solar installations are becoming more common, and solar energy is powering homes.